On This Page

 FMLA protected leave can be taken for an extended period, intermittently, or to allow an employee to work a reduced work schedule for a period of time.
 Leave time can be used by a caregiver for many reasons.
 For example, to provide personal medical assistance to a spouse with a serious health condition, to transport a family member to appointments with healthcare providers, and even to attend school-related Individualized Education Program (IEP) meetings addressing the educational and medical needs of a child with a serious health condition.

 The federal FMLA is enforced by the U.S. Department of Labor, Wage and Hour Division.
-Detailed information about employer responsibilities and employee rights under the FMLA can be found at http://www.dol.gov/whd/fmla, or contact DOL, Wage and Hour at 866-487-9243.
+Their site has detailed information about employer responsibilities and employee rights under the FMLA, or contact DOL, Wage and Hour at 866-487-9243.

 State and Local Family Leave Laws, Paid Sick Leave Laws, and Benefits